AGaylord6/Kalman-Testing/README.md

 Used to test state estimation software from https://github.com/ND-IrishSat/protosat-23-24, including our Unscented Kalman Filter (UKF).

 These repo provides the infrastructure to simulate state estimation methods like Kalman filters and test their deployment, accuracy, and effiency.
+Generates a pdf outlining simulation and test results (output.pdf).